delta-io/delta/kernel/USER_GUIDE.md

 StructType tableSchema = mySnapshot.getSchema(myTableClient);
 ```

 Next, to read the table data, we have to *build* a [`Scan`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/Scan.html) object.
-In order to build a `Scan` object, create a [`ScanBuilder`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/ScanBuilder.html) object which allows optional selection of a subset of columns to read and/or set the query filter.
+In order to build a `Scan` object, create a [`ScanBuilder`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/ScanBuilder.html) object which optionally allows selecting a subset of columns to read or setting a query filter.
 For now, ignore these optional settings.

 ```java
 Scan myScan = mySnapshot.getScanBuilder(myTableClient).build()